 Also, these percentages are debatable.
 Various diets recommend ranges higher and lower than these basic recommendations and some people not only survive, but thrive on these eating patterns.
 For example, the low fat, vegan diet recommended by Dr. Ornish is so successful at treating and reversing heart disease that it's one of the few dietary interventions covered by insurance.
 But, it's higher in carbohydrate and lower in fat and protein than the those ranges.
 And the ketogenic diet, successfully used to treat epilepsy in children, contains almost no carbohydrate and a whopping 85% fat.

 Here's my take: for most people, the majority of your calories should come from carbohydrates.
-It's the bodies main source of energy, plus, carbohydrates are found in the actual foods we should be eating the most of - plants.
-If you're an athlete (or athletic), pregnant, or breastfeeding, your protein needs are higher.
-If you're active, you also need more carbohydrates.
-If you're trying to gain weight in a healthy way or concerned about brain health, you may have higher fat needs.
+It's the body’s main source of energy, plus, carbohydrates are found in the actual foods we should be eating the most of - plants.
+Although different things might increase our needs for different nutrients, for example, recovering from an injury or surgery would increase protein needs.

-That said, I don't recommend counting grams of carbs, protein, fat, or calories for that matter.
+That said, I don't recommend counting grams of carbs, protein, fat, or even calories for that matter.
 We eat food - not nutrients.
 Counting grams of fat, protein and carbs, even when an online food diary is doing the math for you, is distracting, tedious and promotes disordered eating habits.
-Instead, aim to eat mostly high quality, nutritious choices within each category, and tune into how your body feels afterwards.
-More on that in a minute.
+Aim for balance within meals, practice some gentle nutrition, and over time, you’ll get the right amount for you.

 Which is best - fat, protein or carbohydrates?